RVSagar/uw-auto-rc-car/README.md

-# UW Engineering IDEAs Clinic Autonomous Vehicle Education Platform
+## UW Engineering IDEAs Clinic Autonomous Vehicle Educational Platform

 This project is being developed as an educational platform for undergraduate students to get exposure into the domain of autonomous vehicles.